 MAC privacy enhancements are enabled on a non-AP STA when dot11MACPrivacyActivated is(M118) true.
 The STA shall periodically change its MAC address to a random value while not associated to a BSS.
 The STA shall construct the randomized MAC address from the locally administered address space as defined in IEEE Std 802-2014 and IEEE Std 802c™-2017.
 However, the non-AP STA shall not change its MAC address during a transactional exchange, for example, transmitting Public Action frames for preassociation discovery, or during the creation of state on an AP using preassociation capabilities, for example, RSN preauthentication or FT over-the-DS.
 The smaller the period of MAC address change, down to a single transmitted frame per MAC address, the greater the privacy these enhancements afford.
 The actual period used when changing a MAC address is implementation dependent and outside the scope of this standard.

 If such a non-AP STA starts any transaction that establishes state bound to a MAC address and might elect to establish an association or establish transaction state with a discovered BSS, it shall check the value of dot11LocallyAdministeredMACConfig and shall configure its MAC address according to the rules of the local address space prior to the start of the transaction.
 State created with an AP using a prior MAC address, for instance, RSN preauthentication state or FT state established over-the-DS, is bound to the MAC address used when that state was created.
-Prior to establishing an association to the AP, the non-AP STA shall change its MAC address to the MAC address used when the state was created.
+Prior to establishing an association to the AP, the non-AP STA shall change its MAC address to the MAC address used when the state was created unless client privacy enhancement is used (see 12.13 (Client Privacy Enhancement)).

 .

 The SME of the non-AP STA may change the MAC address by generating an MLME-UPDATEMACADDRESS.request primitive containing the new MAC address.
 On receipt of an MLME-UPDATEMACADDRESS.request primitive, the MLME shall attempt to update the MAC address that is to be used by the MAC entity and shall generate an MLME-UPDATEMACADDRESS.confirm primitive to notify the SME whether the MAC address has been changed to the new value.